TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Learning_Paradigm/Supervised Learning and Unsupervised Learning.md

 >[!important]
 >Informally, **unsupervised learning** refers to most attempts to *extract information from a distribution* that do not require human labor to annotate examples.
 The term is usually associated with *density estimation*, learning to draw samples from a distribution, learning to denoise data from some distribution, finding a *manifold* that the data lies near, or *clustering* the data into groups of related examples.

+>[!important] Definition
+>**Unsupervised learning** deals with datasets that consist only of input features without any explicit labels or targets.
+>- Its aim is to uncover *hidden structure or patterns* in the data, such as
+>	- grouping similar points,
+>	- reducing dimensionality, or
+>	- modeling the data distribution.

+>[!info]
+>Unsupervised learning is particularly valuable for exploratory data analysis, anomaly detection, and as a pretraining step to capture representations that can be fine-tuned for downstream supervised tasks.

 ## Explanation

+>[!info]
+>Unsupervised Learning techniques include
+>- **clustering methods** (e.g., k-means, hierarchical clustering),
+>- **dimensionality-reduction methods** (e.g., PCA, t-SNE, autoencoders),
+>- **density estimation** (e.g., Gaussian mixture models),
+>- and **generative models** (e.g., GANs, variational autoencoders).

 ## Examples